jasujm/hrefs/docs/advanced.rst

    book = Book(id=123)
    # book.self is automatically populated from id

-Note that ``id`` will become primary key by the virtue of being called ``id``.
+Note that ``id`` will become the primary key by the virtue of being called ``id``.
 In the example above, ``self`` is just a regular field that happens to be a hyperlink to the ``Book`` model itself.
 The ``Book.populate_self()`` runs on the whole model before any other validation takes place, and takes care of populating the ``self`` field from ``id``.

-The ``PrimaryKey`` annotation with type is no longer needed, since there is nothing circular in the key type (compare this to :ref:`self_hrefs`).
+The ``PrimaryKey`` annotation with type is no longer needed since there is nothing circular in the key type (compare this to :ref:`self_hrefs`).

 Inheritance